Masood2000/backend-analytics-dashboard/README.md

 The focus is on handling **long-running queries** with Kotlin **coroutines**, while ensuring security by only allowing safe `SELECT` statements.

+Please refer to word document "assignment_solution" for more details.

 ---